 Abstract

-This document provides a draft call for video training materials intended for usage in development of neural network-based video coding technologies .
+This document provides a draft call for video training materials intended for usage in the development of neural network-based video coding technologies .

 Introduction

 JVET started exploration on neural network-based video coding (NNVC) tools and the potential towards standardization in early 2018.
-This new type of coding algorithms development requires training on large data set.
-Some progress of NNVC has been achieved both in development compression algorithms and creation common training data base.
-Though this exploration study JVET has learned that both quality and quantity of train data are critically important for development of efficient learning-based methods for video coding.
+Thes development of this new type of coding algorithms requires training on large data set.
+Some progress of NNVC has been achieved both in developing compression algorithms and creating common training databases.
+Through this exploration study, JVET has learned that both quality and quantity of training data are critically important for development of efficient learning-based methods for video coding.
 JVET anticipates that further progress of NNVC would benefit from extended video training data set.